Therapy for New Moms Who Are Teachers

 And when people say, “But you’re a teacher, you’re used to kids,” you smile politely, knowing this is nothing like your classroom.

-I can help you find steadiness in a season of constant giving.
+I can help you find steadiness when you're running on empty.

-Being a teacher and a new mom comes with a unique kind of pressure.
 The emotional labor.
 The responsibility.
-The constant need to show up for everyone else.
+The constant need to show up for everyone else - at school and at home.

-I provide postpartum therapy for teacher moms who are navigating anxiety, burnout, and the transition back to the classroom.
+I provide therapy for teacher moms navigating postpartum anxiety, burnout, and the transition back to the classroom.

 I can help you: